0131N/HPQC/week_2/README.md

 ## 1. Introduction

-This lab transitions from single-core performance to **Distributed Memory Parallelism** using the Message Passing Interface (MPI).
+This lab transitions from single-core performance to Distributed Memory Programming using the Message Passing Interface (MPI).
 Multiple processors could be used to solve a single problem, moving from simple "Hello World" broadcasts to complex parallel vector summations.

 ## 2. Method